 St Michael's C of E Junior school is committed to safeguarding and promoting the welfare and safety of our children.
 We expect all staff, parents and volunteers to share this commitment.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy /docs/Policies/Child-Protection-2017.pdf
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy for more details please visit our Child Protection Policy

 All adults who work in our school have been subject to a Disclosure and Barring Service check (DBS.)
 All employed staff have been appropriately checked for their suitability, using the Safe Recruitment procedures.

 To ensure online safety in school, all staff sign an agreed user policy (AUP) and all online systems have Kent schools’ broadband filter with user history monitored.
-Through assemblies, PHSE and Computing lessons students are made aware of the risks associated with being on line and using social media; as well as what is a healthy relationship and appropriate behaviour.
+Through assemblies, PSHE, Online Safety and Computing lessons students are made aware of the risks associated with being on line and using social media; as well as what is a healthy relationship and appropriate behaviour online.

-If a member of staff is concerned about a child’s welfare, they will record their concern, and any observations or conversation heard, and report to one of the DSLs as soon as possible.
+If a member of staff is concerned about a child’s welfare, they will record their concern, and any observations or conversation heard, and report to the DSL or DDSL as soon as possible.

-If a member of staff has concerns which relate to the actions or behaviour of another member of staff (which could suggest that s/he is unsuitable to work with children) then this will be reported to one of the DSLs in confidence, (or the Chair of Governors if the concern relates to the Head teacher) who will consider what action to take.
+If a member of staff has concerns which relate to the actions or behaviour of another member of staff (which could suggest that s/he is unsuitable to work with children) then this will be reported to he DSL or DDSL in confidence, (or the Executive Headteacher/Chair of Governors if the concern relates to the Head teacher) who will consider what action to take.

 As part of our commitment to safeguarding and child protection, we fully support the government's Prevent Strategy, and take guidance from Teaching Approaches to help build resilience to extremism.